DigitalPublishingToolkit/Money-Lab-Reader/docs/0_3-IntrofinalMC.md

 imagine alternative, internet-based revenue models, for instance for the arts, ready to operate after the Great Collapse?

-The MoneyLab reader brings developments in crowdfunding, digital and crypto currency, mobile money services, technologies of payment and other economic experiments into dialogue.
+The MoneyLab Reader brings developments in crowdfunding, digital and crypto currency, mobile money services, technologies of payment and other economic experiments into dialogue.
 It is naïve to see them as unrelated or to dismiss them offhand.
 Now more than ever we need constructive engagement with the hackers, entrepreneurs and other creators of economic alternatives.
-Audaciousness in times austerity.
+Audaciousness in times of austerity.
 First, though, we need a map of the present: What works and what doesn’t?
 What is worth pursuing and what must be left aside?
 What tips the dominant ideology?
 Which histories are bearing on the present?
 And